 Item Description CA Certificate Certificate for X.509 authentication.
 Remote Certificate \ PubKey Certificate for X.509 authentication or PubKey for public key signature authentication.
 Local Certificate \ PubKey Certificate for X.509 authentication or PubKey for public key signature authentication.
 Local Private Key Private key for X.509 authentication.
 Local Passphrase Passphrase used during private key generation.
 Revocation Check Certificate revocation policy: • if possible - Fails only if a certificate is revoked, i.e. it is explicitly known that it is bad. • if URI defined - Fails only if a CRL/OCSP URI is available, but certificate revocation checking fails, i.e. there should be revocation information available, but it could not be obtained. • always - Fails if no revocation information is available, i.e. the certificate is not known to be unrevoked.
 User's Up Script Custom script, executed when the IPSec tunnel is established.
-Not available for FirstNet models.
 User's Down Script Custom script, executed when the IPSec tunnel is closed.
-Not available for FirstNet models.
 Debug Choose the level of logging verbosity from: silent , audit , control (default), control-more , raw , private (most verbose including the private keys).
 See Logger Configuration in strongSwan web page for more details.

-Table 38: IPsec Tunnel Configuration
+Table 39: IPsec Tunnel Configuration